 To quote Pixar president, Ed Catmull, “Mistakes aren’t a necessary evil, they aren’t evil at all.
 They are an inevitable consequence of doing something new and should be seen as valuable.”
 Your focused and deliberate efforts to create a culture that encourages successful failure will pay dividends.

-The author Spencer Horn is the President of Spencer Horn Solutions, LLC.
+The author Spencer Horn is the President of Altium Leadership.
 For additional topics read: Sick And Tired of Being Sick And Tired, How To Get Your People To Change Today, The Power of Accountability, How To Defeat The ‘Fog of War’ In Business